blockbuster

 It’s also one of those difficult-to-reproduce records that I credit with helping me make real progress in audio (along with a great many others.).

 Carnavalito is a track that really comes alive when you crank up the volume.
-I played it full blast on two different occasions for audiophile friends of mine just to show them what happens when a big speaker system meets a large scale recording with absolutely amazing audiophile quality sound — big and bold, wall to wall and then some!
+I played it full blast on two different occasions for audiophile friends of mine just to show them what happens when a big speaker system meets a recording with absolutely amazing audiophile quality sound — big and bold, wall to wall and then some!

 It’s my favorite track not only for the album as a whole but for the band’s entire recorded output.
 It just doesn’t get any better than this if you have the system for it.